wdk-docs/feathers-docs/source/api/authentication/server.rst

 -  ``successRedirect`` - support redirecting on auth success.
 Only triggered if ``hook.redirect`` is set.
 -  ``setCookie`` - support setting the JWT access token in a cookie.
-   Only enabled if cookies are enabled. **Note: Feathers will NOT read an access token from a cookie.
+   Only enabled if cookies are enabled.

+.. note:: Feathers will NOT read an access token from a cookie.
       This would expose the API to CSRF attacks.** This ``setCookie`` feature is available primarily for helping with Server Side Rendering.

 Complete Example
 ----------------

 Here’s an example of a Feathers server that uses ``@feathersjs/authentication`` for local authentication.

 .. code:: js